vasubhalodi07/otp-send-firebase-react/README.md

 ### Frontend Setup

-1. Navigate to the `otp-send` directory:
+1. Navigate to the `otp-send-firebase-react` directory:

    ```bash
    cd otp-send